Skip to content

 Promote only what you route on

-Promoted variables are the routing and visibility surface of a message — the small set of values the bus and the operator reason about.
-It is tempting to promote “just in case,” but every promotion is something to populate, carry, maintain and reason about.
+Promotions are the routing and visibility surface of a message: named expressions defined on the message type, surfaced as {{Promoted.MessageType.Name}}, the small set of values the bus and the operator reason about.
+It is tempting to promote “just in case,” but every promotion is another expression to evaluate, maintain and reason about.
 Dozens of speculative promotions make filters harder to read and bury the two or three fields that actually drive routing.

 Promote with a reason.
-If you cannot name the subscription, router or tracking view that consumes a value, leave it in the body where it already lives — it is still there if a real need appears later.
-This keeps the context lean and the routing logic legible, for operators and for the AI engine alike.
+If you cannot name the subscription, router, adapter binding or tracking view that consumes a value, leave it in the body where it already lives, it is still there if a real need appears later.
+Adapter bindings count because adapter parameters are plain strings: they substitute {{…}} tokens but never evaluate a body path, so a payload value an adapter needs must arrive promoted or in a Variable.
+This keeps the context lean and the routing logic legible, for operators and for the AI assistant alike.

 message body (all fields) orderIdcustomerlines[]notescurrencytermsweightorigin type region promoted surfaceonly what routes filter / router